 - EEA (European Economic Area) trainees that are still in training in an equivalent programme within the EEA.

-If you are a Royal College Of Anaesthetists (RCOA) applicant or EEA trainee, please contact firstname.lastname@example.org as soon as possible to discuss your application.
-There is more information on page 4 of our full guide - download the Grid Applicant Guide below.
+If you are a Royal College of Anaesthetists (RCoA) applicant or EEA trainee, please contact firstname.lastname@example.org as soon as possible to discuss your application.
+There is more information on page 5 of our our Grid applicant guide.

 How long do I need to complete Grid training?

 Grid training is capability based.
-However, a Grid programme is typically for two to three year programme.
+However, a Grid programme is typically for two to three years indicatively.
 You must ensure you have enough time left in your training before your agreed CCT (Certificate of Completion of Training) date.
 CCT dates cannot be changed to accommodate sub-specialty training.